AchimA/360_rig_renderer/README.md

 Blender extension to generate COLMAPs / GLOMAPs rig_config.json from 360° equirectangular footage and render pinhole cameras.

 ## Proposed Workflow

+I found that 360° footage with *'FlowState Stabilization' = off* or *'Direction Lock'* works best.
+This let's you place cameras, such that the person recoding is not visible in the pinhole cameras.

 1) For each equirectangular footage / sequence, generate a rig and add cameras as needed.
 It's usually a good idea to place the cameras such that the person recoding is not visible
 2) For normal footage (non equirectangular) add a rig with a single camera and end-frame set to -1.
 This will add a subfolder and adds the rig in the *.json file.
 You'll then manually have to add the frame sequence to the subfolder.
 3) Export the *.json file to your COLMAP / GLOMAP project.